Some of my work is giving back to my community.

 Marble and Concrete

 22 sculptures were created during these 2 symposia.
-Some were sold as was the agreement at the time among the artists involved and 1 was damaged beyond repair during a later relocation effort.
-The remaining 16 were installed at rest areas along 400 miles of Vermont highways I-91 and I-89.
+Some were sold according to an agreement at the time among the artists and 1 was damaged beyond repair during a later relocation effort.
+The remaining 16 can be viewed at rest areas along 400 miles of Vermont highways I-91 and I-89.
 Half are marble created in the first symposium and the other half are reinforced cast or applied concrete created in the second symposium.
 Together they are now known as the ‘Sculpture on the Highway’.

 I volunteered to inspect the condition of each sculpture for a grant proposal David and his team are preparing to submit later this year.
 The grant seeks resources to conserve the sculptures.
 Some need to be moved, some need foundations, and all need to be cleaned.
 Many cracks and chips need repair and graffiti needs to be removed.
 The good news is that they're all in remarkably good condition for 50 years old, and with timely and proper attention, they can all last another 50 years and beyond.